Tuesday, October 28, 2025

 • 1 cup cooked white rice or couscous

-• 2 cup cooked ground beef (or try using any chopped meat)
+• 2 cups cooked ground beef (or try using any chopped meat)

 • 1 teaspoon dried basil